Monday, May 23, 2011

 In one of your blog posts is the Mother Theresa quote.
 “When you don’t have anything, then you have everything.”
 Did you find it freeing to leave the bulk of your possessions behind?
 What do you miss the most?
 When you come back to the states for a visit is it culture shock in reverse after living without in Haiti?

 I definitely found it freeing to sell everything and leave the rest behind, even though it was difficult (having a house sale and seeing people pick through my stuff), when it was all said and done I felt like a burden had been lifted.
 I don’t really “miss” any of my possessions, but I did have the realization of missing simple pleasures such as hot showers (or even running water), washing machines, internet, etc. (But really the thing I miss the most is Starbucks Coffee haha) When I come back to the states for a visit it is really overwhelming.
-It’s hard to enter the land of plenty after
+It’s hard to enter the land of plenty after only an hour and a half flight from a land of nothing.

 An hour and a half flight from the Land of Plenty, the "REAL World consists of people searching for clean water and struggling to find food for their families."